Bal Harbour, Florida: History

 Swampland was filled, sea walls were constructed and the yacht basin was created.
 Contracts were signed for the sewer systems, water pumping stations and utilities.
 Bal Harbour was the first planned community in Florida to have its utilities placed underground.
 Developers set guidelines for the development of the beachfront and the residential areas.
 Collins Avenue was paved into four lanes with a landscaped median and later widened to the present day six lanes.
 Village plans indicated that ocean front property was to be 200 ft deep and lots approached $100,000.
 Lots in the residential area were about 1800 sqft and cost from $6,500 to $20,000.

-The first hotel was built and was named "The Kenilworth By-the-Sea".
-It was built by Tom Raffington and made famous by Arthur Godfrey.
+The first hotel, "The Kenilworth By-the-Sea", was built by Tom Raffington and made famous by Arthur Godfrey.
 It has since been demolished and is now the Kenilworth Condominium.
-The first home was built at 160 Bal Cross Drive.
-It was built by Mr. Robert C. Graham Jr., who was the son of Bal Harbour Developer Robert C. Graham.
+The first home was built at 160 Bal Cross Drive by Robert C. Graham Jr., who was the son of Bal Harbour Developer Robert C. Graham.
 Construction for the Sea View Hotel was started.

 Bal Harbour Village was re-incorporated by a special act of the 1947 Florida Legislature and its own charter was issued June 16.
 This new charter supplemented the original incorporation under the General Laws of Florida.
 In accordance with the new charter, an election to select five to serve on the council was held June 30.
-The Council elected were: Edward L. Bonneau, Robert C. Graham, Jr., Glenn E. Massnick, George Whittaker, and Judge Julien Southerland.
+The Council elected were: Edward L. Bonneau, Robert C. Graham Jr., Glenn E. Massnick, George Whittaker, and Judge Julien Southerland.
 Judge Southerland was chosen as mayor.
 Willard Webb, who had been acting manager since the first organization, was appointed as Village Manager.
 Mary Wetterer was named Village Clerk and Herold Dickey was appointed Chief of Police.

 In 1947, the Church by the Sea was built.

 In 1948, the Beach Club was built.
 Its restaurant was operated by Howard Johnson's.

 In 1949, a new bridge was started over Baker Haulover.

 In 1956, the current Village Hall was built.

 In 1956, the Hotel Americana was built.
 It became the Sheraton Hotel in 1980.
-It was imploded on November 18, 2007, to build a set of condos and a luxury aparthotel as the St. Regis.
+It was imploded on November 18, 2007, to build a set of condos and a luxury aparthotel as the St. Regis Bal Harbour.

 In 1959, Bal Harbour's beach was renovated due to severe erosion.

 In 1965, the Bal Harbour Shops was built by the Whitman family.
 Stanley Whitman was one of the incorporators who lived with his family in the barrack apartments.

-In 1971, Bal Harbour's beach started a major renourishment project.
+In 1971, Bal Harbour's started a major beach replenishment project.

 In 1984, the residents of an exclusive neighborhood in Bal Harbour were successfully sued to remove the clause preventing Jews and blacks from owning property there.